 Alberta Education confirmed all the directives in the ministerial order had been met in January 2021.

-Alberta Education will continue to monitor ongoing implementation of the directives, including a formal check-in after six months and one year.
+Alberta Education continues to monitor ongoing implementation of the directives, including a formal check-in after 6 months and 1 year.

 - Ministerial Order #016/2020 (CBE) (PDF, 342 KB)